Developing Outstanding Inward Investment Value Propositions: 5 Key Principles for Success...

 1. Specialise.
 Target.
 Differentiate.

-The fact is that different types of businesses have widely differing types of 'location selection problems'.
+The fact is that different types of businesses have widely differing types of location needs and priorities.
 Some may need to minimise costs and get physical goods to market as quickly as possible; others may need access to the highly skilled (albeit expensive) people you'll find in urban knowledge clusters.
 And it's highly unlikely that your location will be able to offer unique benefits to all kinds of businesses.

 The key, therefore, is to match your genuine benefits with the identified needs of a complementary market segment of expanding companies.
-That's the case for developing highly targeted value propositions focused on specific industry sectors or business functions rather than trying to be all things to all businesses (more about that here).
+That's the case for developing highly targeted value propositions focused on specific industry sectors or business functions rather than trying to be all things to all businesses.

 2. Resist the Temptation to Doctor the Data.